Last Updated on January 30, 2026 by George Pavlopoulos

 Do I have to pay for my luggage on German trains?

 No. You can bring as many things as you want.
-However, shortly after entering the train, you will have to leave heavier items like suitcases in dedicated racks.
-You can bring your backpack or small bags to your seat, and there are upper shelves to store them.
+However, shortly after boarding the train, you will need to leave heavier items, such as suitcases, in designated racks.
+You can bring your backpack or small bags to your seat, and there are upper shelves available for storage.

-Most trains have restaurants, often called DB-Bistro or BoardBistro.
+Most trains have restaurants, often referred to as DB-Bistro or BoardBistro.
 You’ll find a selection of meals and beverages, but the prices are usually steep.
 The restaurants also have tables and chairs, so you can enjoy your meal there.
 In some trains, onboard waiters walk through the train and sell coffee and something to eat.

 Of course, you are allowed to bring your own food and have lunch or dinner at your seat.